 Total number of units of each Charge Code/Switch Regime combination.

-(c) The Meter Administrator shall be able to add, delete and modify Charge Code and their associated circuit watts and circuit Volt Amperes reactive (VArs) for both full load circuit loading and dimmed load ratings as appropriate.
+(c) The Meter Administrator shall be able to add, delete and modify Charge Code and their associated circuit watts for both full load circuit loading and dimmed load ratings as appropriate.

 (d) The Meter Administrator shall be able to add, delete and modify Switch Regimes and their associated operating times.
 The system shall be populated using the offsets and fixed times defined in the OID associated spreadsheets for each Switch Regime.